ROBERT H. KELLY, AIA

 holly strother, AIA

-Holly is a Missouri native where she received her bachelor of Architectural Studies from the University of Missouri in 2007.
-She then went on to get her Master of Architect from the University of Kansas in 2011.
+A Missouri native, Holly received her Bachelor of Architectural Studies from the University of Missouri in 2007.
+She then earned her Master of Architecture at the University of Kansas in 2011.
 During her final year, Holly was a part of a competition studio where she and her classmates entered 8 design competitions around the world, including Miami, New York City, Canada, and Asia.

 She had the opportunity to travel around Europe during school, visiting several cities within Greece, Italy, Spain, France, and England.
 She also had the opportunity to travel and design two projects in New York City and New Orleans with studio classes during graduate school.

-After graduation Holly moved to Little Rock where she worked with Fennell Purifoy Architects.
-She gained valuable experience in various range of project types including residential, public works and university.
-Holly was license in 2015 and joined the Core Architects team in the fall of 2016.
+After graduation, Holly moved to Little Rock to work with Fennell Purifoy Architects.
+She gained valuable experience in a various range of project types, including residential, public works, and university.
+Holly was licensed in 2015 and joined the Core Architects team in the fall of 2016.
 She enjoys running and staying active with the AIA Emerging Professionals community in her spare time.

 jessie vines, NCIDQ, ASID

-Jessie brings a fresh approach to the field of interior design; an approach that draws from her education and working experience in both architectural design and interior environments resulting in a product that is successful from both an aesthetic and functional perspective.
+Jessie brings a fresh approach to the field of interior design - one that draws from her education and working experience in both architectural design and interior environments.
+This results in a product that is successful from both an aesthetic and functional perspective.

-After graduation from the University of Arkansas, she began working for PB2 Architecture in Rogers, AR after an internship with Innerplan Office Interiors.
-In 2006, she joined the team at Tucker Sadler Architects in Rogers, AR.
-After working with Tucker Sadler for a year, Jessie moved to San Diego, CA to continue work in their headquarters.
-By 2010 she was named Senior Interior Designer overseeing the Interior’s department in a firm of 20+ employees.
-Ms. Vines formed her own design firm, 709 Design, in 2011 after moving “home” to Northwest Arkansas.
-A mother now to a very busy three year old, Jessie has left business ownership to join the team at Core Architects; a move that has allowed her to be equal parts designer and mom.
+After graduation from the University of Arkansas, she began working for PB2 Architecture in Rogers, AR, following an internship with Innerplan Office Interiors.
+In 2006, she joined the team at Tucker Sadler Architects in Rogers.
+After working with Tucker Sadler for a year, Jessie moved to San Diego, CA to continue work at their headquarters.
+By 2010, she was named Senior Interior Designer, overseeing the Interior’s department in a firm of 20+ employees.
+Jessie formed her own design firm, 709 Design, in 2011 after moving “home” to Northwest Arkansas.
+A mother now to two children, Jessie has left business ownership to join the team at Core Architects - a move that has allowed her to be equal parts designer and mom.

 KATIE BALDWIN, NCIDQ, LEED AP

-Katie has a passion for color and texture with a focus on durability and functionality of space which brings a well-rounded viewpoint to her work.
-She has a background in healthcare design, creating spaces that are safe and hard-wearing, as well as calming and welcoming.
-Katie worked for RTKL in Chicago, IL for 8 years before moving to Northwest Arkansas.
+Katie has a passion for color and texture with a focus on durability and functionality of space, which brings a well-rounded viewpoint to her work.
+She has a background in healthcare design, creating spaces that are safe and hard-wearing, while simultaneously calming and welcoming.
+Katie worked for RTKL in Chicago, IL for 8 years before moving to Northwest Arkansas in 2015.
 Working for a large firm in a major metropolitan area allowed her many opportunities in locations all over the US and internationally.
-While her focus has been healthcare design, she also has experience working in hospitality, corporate, and retail design as well.
+While her focus in Chicago was healthcare design, Core has enabled her to work on other project types as well, and she is loving it.
 Katie has experience designing both new construction and renovation projects and enjoys the challenge of bringing new life to older spaces.

 meghan johnson, ASID

 Meghan graduated from the University of Arkansas in 2016 with a bachelors degree in Interior Design with a focus on sustainability.
 Her education started with landscape architecture, but her passion to design the built environment lead to interior design.
-Her studies gave her the chance to study abroad in Rome, Italy, as well as visits to New York City and Montreal, Canada.
+Her studies gave her the chance to study abroad in Rome, as well as visits to New York City and Montreal.

-Her career started working for national big box retailers at Harrison French and Associates.
-The desire to design for the community locally lead her to a career at Core Architects.
+Meghan’s desire to design for the local community lead her to a career at Core Architects.
 Core has given her the opportunity to work on a multitude of projects at different scales learning alongside talented designers.
 She has worked on a diverse set of designs including university work, healthcare, workplace, and retail.
 Meghan has an interest in creating a meaningful design solution with emphasis on aesthetics and function.